ashfurrow/blog/source/blog/2017-01-14-naming-things-in-swift.html.markdown

 background_image_source: https://twitter.com/CloudyConway/status/817193041161232385
 ---

-Swift.
-What a language.
-Swift's design is rooted in Objective-C conventions, which are verbose, but Swift as provided mechanisms to write far more concise code than Objective-C (plus some awesome Objective-C interop).
-The question is when to use which level of verbosity?
+Lately, I've been using different programming languages and environments, trying to diversity my skills.
+I've been working regularly in React, Swift, Objective-C, and Scala, and they all have their own idioms and conventions.
+It's been a real learning experience, getting to compare and contrast the languages, and try to use what I learn to become a better Swift developer, too.

-It turns out this problem of naming things extends beyond Swift.
-Lately I've been writing Scala and let me tell you: Scala can be pretty concise!
-My manager sent me this awesome [blog post about naming things in Scala](http://www.lihaoyi.com/post/StrategicScalaStyleConcisenessNames.html) and it blew me away in its comprehensive description of when to use different levels of verbosity in Scala.

-My goal with this post is to provide a similarly awesome blog post about when to be concise and when to be verbose in Swift.
-I'm going to be borrowing some examples and points from the Scala post, but also discuss feelings and TODO
+My manager, who has been helping me learn Scala, sent me this awesome [blog post about naming things](http://www.lihaoyi.com/post/StrategicScalaStyleConcisenessNames.html) and it blew me away in its comprehensive description of when to use different levels of verbosity in Scala.
+So my goal today is to provide a similarly awesome blog post about when to be concise and when to be verbose, in Swift.
+I'm going to be borrowing some examples and points from the Scala post, relating things back to Swift and iOS apps.

 (READMORE)

-Whether or not you prefer conciseness or verbosity when programming, chances are your language supplies a spectrum of verbosity that your code can be written in.
-Swift has language features that allow you to write your code at your preferred middle ground on the concise/verbose spectrum.
-Things like trailing closure syntax, unnamed parameters, positional closure arguments allow programmers to be verbose in some circumstances and succinct in others.
+Whether or not you prefer conciseness or verbosity when programming, Swift has language features that allow you to write your code at your preferred level of verbosity.
+Beyond naming, fatures like trailing closure syntax, unnamed parameters, positional closure arguments allow programmers to be verbose in some circumstances and succinct in others.

-The question isn't _if_ you should be concise.
-The question is: _where_ you should be precise.
+The question isn't _if_ you should be concise (or not).
+The question is: _where_ you should be concise (or verbose).

-Swift has been around long enough that it's started to develop idioms that our code should generally adhere to.
-So let's talk about those idioms.
+Swift has been around long enough that it's started to develop idioms that code should generally adhere to.
 The creators of Swift have been kind enough to release [official API design guidelines](https://swift.org/documentation/api-design-guidelines/) which are an excellent read.
 These are great, but I want more: I want to talk about how to develop an _intuition_ about idiomatic Swift.
+We're going to cover naming things in detail, then move onto a discussion of language features.

+## Philosophy

-The principles of Swift API design that specifically touch on naming things are:
+The principles of the Swift API design that specifically touch on naming things are:

 - Clarity at the point of use is your most important goal.
 - Clarity is more important than brevity.

 Fantastic guidelines, but let's go further.
-Quoting the original Scala blog post:
+The original Scala blog post tells us that our goal when naming something is to:

 BEGIN_WIDE